-If the DST changeover is just after you start your schedule, you might want to start sleeping on the new timezone early in order to make sure the adaptation period keeps consistent scheduling, or to stay on the old scheduled time until adaptation.
-If you plan on doing the DST change it is recommended to switch cold turkey, as some people have reported grogginess and malaise from doing a slow transition of only a few minutes a day.
+If the DST changeover is just after you start your schedule, you might want to start sleeping on the new time zone early to make sure the adaptation period keeps consistent scheduling.
+Otherwise, stay on the former scheduled time until adaptation begins.

-Being on a polyphasic schedule while also travelling is possible but hard to pull off.
-If time zones are switched while the travelling happens during adaptation there are three recommend options;
+Travelling while maintaining a polyphasic schedule is possible, but overall hard to pull off.
+If there are changes in time zones during adaptation, there are three recommend options: